-- Select the Setup tab and click Download.
+- 1. From the Configuration tab select Download.
 The Save as RSK dialog box appears. - Specify a location and a name for the data file.
 By default, the RSK file name uses the Ruskin file naming convention.
 For more information about the naming convention, see File naming convention below. - 3.
 The name of the new dataset appears and is highlighted automatically in Navigator view > Datasets.
 The Properties view changes to the new dataset and contains the following tabs: Analysis, Overview, Channels, and File Info.
-All the data that was stored on the logger at the time of the download is automatically plotted in the Plot view.

-Downloading data again while the same schedule continues to run, picks up the same data plus any data stored since the last download.
+All the data that was stored on the logger at the time of the download is automatically plotted in the Plot view. - Downloading data again while the same schedule continues to run, picks up the same data plus any data stored since the last download.
+You can add a commont ofter downloading a dataset